 If box 3(c) of the application indicates a married couple, or civil union partners and all other requirements for the credit have been met, the property is eligible 100% of the credit.

 If you and your spouse own the property as tenants by the entirety, the property is treated as if wholly owned by each spouse for the purposes of this credit.
 Therefore, you and your spouse are entitled to 100% of the disabled veteran school property tax credit and, because the law only allows for only one school property tax credit in any year, neither you nor your spouse are entitled to the senior school property tax credit.

 EXAMPLE: David and Linda Smith are married and jointly own their home.
 David is a qualified disabled veteran and Linda is 70.
 David qualifies for the Disabled Veterans 100% School Tax Credit .
 Because David is qualified, school property taxes are reduced to zero and no additional credits may be claimed.

-No. If only one spouse is a qualified disabled veteran, this spouse should complete the owner section.
-(ADD HYPERLINK TO APPLICATION) Personal information for the spouse who is not a qualified disabled veteran should be recorded in the “co-owner” portion.
+No. If only one spouse is a qualified disabled veteran, this spouse should complete the owner section. application.(PDF) Personal information for the spouse who is not a qualified disabled veteran should be recorded in the “co-owner” portion.
 If both spouses are each a qualified disabled veteran, only one application should be completed for both spouses.
 Personal information for the spouse who is also a qualified disabled veteran should be recorded in the “co-owner” portion of the application

 The law does not prevent more than one person from claiming a credit for the same property (provided they meet all established qualification criteria).
 However, no more than one full credit may be taken per property.
 Your share of the credit is determined by your ownership interest in the property.